Burmese Star Tortoise for sale

 Burmese Stars are some of the most beautiful of all the Star Tortoise family.

 While they are not a cheap tortoise for sale by any stretch of the imagination, they are some of the most rewarding animals to keep of all in the tortoise kingdom.
-Some of the information contained above has been used with permission and greatly appreciated! from Chris Leone of Garden State Tortoise, LLC.
+Some of the information contained above has been used with permission and greatly appreciated! from Chris Leone of Garden State Tortoise.

 Looking to buy a baby Burmese star tortoise for sale online?
 You’ve come to the right place!
 Tortoise town has the nicest captive bred baby Burmese star tortoises for sale online anywhere!
-Our baby Burmese star tortoise for sale are available in Burmese star tortoise hatchlings for sale, as well as well started baby Burmese star for sale, juvenile and Adult burmese star tortoises for sale online.
-All of our tortoises come with overnight early morning arrival UPS or Fedex Shipping.
+Our baby Burmese star tortoise for sale are available in Burmese star tortoise hatchlings for sale.
+Also, we offer well started baby Burmese star for sale, juvenile and Adult Burmese star tortoises for sale online.
+All of our tortoises come with overnight early morning arrival UPS or FedEx Shipping.
 Like all of our tortoises, the Burmese star for sale comes with our full live arrival and health guarantee.

 Burmese Star tortoise breeders

 A stunning display of yellow, flower-petal-like striations appear on each scute, and when viewed from above, the carapace exhibits a netted, somewhat symmetrical pattern.
 Geochelone platynota is considered a star tortoise because the carapace design resembles that of the common Indian star tortoise (G. elegans).
 The Burmese was once considered to be a subspecies of the Indian, but has since been elevated to full species rank.
 It can be differentiated from the Indian by comparing the markings of both the carapace and plastron.

 Burmese typically feature six points to the striation on each scute (although the first vertebral scute may have only five points, and the first coastal scute on each side may number more than six).
 The net-like pattern on the carapace is a result of the points of each striation joining at the scute seams.
 In contrast, G. elegans has a higher-domed carapace with striations that have more than six points on each scute.
 These points or rays increase in number as a tortoise grows, eventually resembling lines more than flower petals.